openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

    * added support for signed and encrypted authorization responses based on JARM
    * clarified response encoding for authorization responses
-   * move invocation/just-in-time client metadata exchange/AS Discovery sections from siopv2 to openid4vp
+   * moved invocation/just-in-time client metadata exchange/AS Discovery sections from siopv2 to openid4vp

    -13